 - Astragalus (Astragalus membranaceus) -- may interact with lithium and drugs that suppress the immune system.

 Using some nasal decongestant sprays for long periods of time can make allergic rhinitis worse.
 Call your doctor if you develop severe symptoms, if treatment that helped before is no longer working, or if symptoms do not get better with treatment.

 Poorly controlled allergic rhinitis may lead to sleep problems, learning problems, and lost productivity at work.

-If you are pregnant or breastfeeding, avoid the following:
+If you are pregnant or breastfeeding, avoid:

 - Decongestants, unless you ask your doctor

 - Butterbur (Petasites) extracts